-This policy sets out how the council manages its Partnership Agreements.
+This policy sets out how the council formalises arrangements for partnership working.

-The policy was last updated in October 2016.
+The policy is overseen by Full Council and was last updated in October 2016.

 1.1 The definition of a partnership is: